REBELinBLUE/kube-guide/3-tutorial.md

 After approximately 30 seconds the "STATUS" of the *Node* should change to "NotReady", then approximately 5 seconds later the *Pod* will change to "Terminating" and a new one created.
-This shows that the cluster has automatically recovered from a missing *Pod*.
+This shows that the cluster has automatically recovered from a missing *Node*.
 The status will stay at "Terminating" because the *API Server* has not yet been told that the *Pod* has been terminated, once the *Node* recovers *Kubelet* will see that the *Pod* is supposed to be terminated so will do so.